-■ College Store (A-210)
+College Store/Follett (A-210)

-The College Store primarily serves as an outlet for textbooks and materials needed for BCC day and evening classes.
-For more information, see College Store on page 20.
+The college store primarily serves as an outlet for textbooks and materials needed for BCC classes.
+For more information, see College Store on page 24.

-■ Facilities Office (A-15)
+Facilities Office (A-15)

 The Facilities Department is responsible for the maintenance of all campus buildings, grounds and utilities.
 The staff strives to provide a safe, clean and functional environment by maintaining the daily operations of the campus.
 Services include performing building repairs, event set-ups, room and event scheduling as well as the scheduling and adjustment of heating and cooling systems.
-They also provide assistance in additional areas such as the distribution of keys and issuance of parking permits, The Facilities Department can be reached at 413-236-3016.
+Additionally, they provide assistance in areas such as the distribution of keys and issuance of parking permits.
+The Facilities Department can be reached at 413-236-3016.